Sci4CH/XRF_mapping_txt_h5/README.md

 The raw data is stored in the "FullWaveForm" folder as .txt files with the format "x(row)_xxx(column).txt".

-Intensity correction is achieved using the D1.txt in the parent directory
+Intensity correction is achieved using the D1.txt in the parent directory.

-Run the code in the "FullWaveForm" folder
+Run the code in the "FullWaveForm" folder.

 Created by Dr. Yu Li.
 E-mail: liyu AT ihep.ac.cn